dan-bailey/dan-bailey/README.md

 - 👋 Hi, I’m @dan-bailey
 - 👀 I’m interested in full-stack web development.
 Writing a lot of Python lately.
-- 🌱 I’m currently learning: GraphQL, Docker/Kubernetes, prepping for my AZ-104 certification, and learning to play guitar.
+- 🌱 I’m currently learning: GraphQL, Docker/Kubernetes, prepping for my [PCAP certification](https://pythoninstitute.org/pcap), and learning to draw.
 - 💞️ I’m looking to collaborate on something cool.
 What've you got?
 - 📫 How to reach me: dbailey@danbailey.net or on Threads at @fontosaurus
-- 📕 Reading: [Dive Into Algorithms](https://www.amazon.com/gp/aw/d/1718503229/) by Bradford Tuckfield, [Impossible Creatures](https://www.amazon.com/Impossible-Creatures-Katherine-Rundell/dp/0593950615/) by Katherine Rundell, and [The Right Stuff](https://www.amazon.com/Right-Stuff-Wolfe-October-2005/dp/B00NBD7GIW/) by Tom Wolfe.
+- 📕 Reading: [Creating Short Fiction](https://amzn.to/40xRrkf) by Damon Knight, [The Art of Unit Testing](https://amzn.to/3CpEzEO) by Roy Osherove, and [Gödel, Escher, Bach: An Eternal Golden Braid](https://amzn.to/4jxrnyo) by Douglas R. Hofstadter.

 <!---
 dan-bailey/dan-bailey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.